Schlumberger/UOM/README.md

 ## Examples

-Please find few example of possible utilization:
+Please find a few examples of possible utilization:

 ### Find conversion factors to be applied to convert from one unit to another